bio

 One Paintworks project was a Designer Showcase at Saratoga, California's Villa Montalvo, where my team and I donated time and art to co-create an artist-in-residence suite on the mansion's second floor.

 During this same period I began traveling to Europe, including but not limited to Paris, Rome, Florence, Munich, Carcassone, Brussels and Amsterdam.
-La Maison Montbron is the result of one such trip.
+La Maison Montbron is a result of one such trip.

 Back in California the availability of an even larger live/work space prompted a move to a 2000-square-foot studio by Oakland, California's Lake Merritt.
 There I produced non-stop, including a series called "The Doors" featuring eight abstractly painted doors which focus on the effects of the Industrial Revolution; and "The Tree of Knowledge" (see Commission Highlights), surrealistic in style and accompanied by 22 Caran-d'Ache drawings.
 Around that same time I taught drawing and painting seminars to public school teachers thru a then very new Phoenix University -- thirty-plus public school teachers for three hours per session.
 Each educator paid me a high compliment -- they said I offer valuable information.